 Complete Health Indicator Report of Dental Disease: Untreated Decay in Children Aged 6-9

 DefinitionPercentage of 6- to 9-year-old children with untreated dental caries.

 NumeratorNumber of 6- to 9-year-old children who participated in the school dental health survey with untreated dental caries.

 DenominatorNumber of 6-to 9-year-old children who participated in the school dental health survey.

 Healthy People Objective OH-2.2:Reduce the proportion of children aged 6 to 9 years with untreated dental decay in their primary and permanent teeth

 U.S. Target: 25.9 percent

-How Are We Doing?Of the first through third grade students screened in 2010, 13.4% participants reported that their child needed dental care during the past 12 months but could not get it.
+How Are We Doing?Of the first through fourth grade students screened in 2015, 4.4% of participants reported that their child needed dental care during the past 12 months but could not get it.

-How Do We Compare With the U.S.?Of the first through third grade students screened in Utah in 2010, 17.0% had obvious untreated decay.
-In the U.S. 19% had untreated decay and 1.9% of the children had urgent dental needs.
-Those findings are comparable to those found in other states.
+How Do We Compare With the U.S.?Of the first through fourth grade students screened in Utah in 2015, 19.1% had obvious untreated decay.
+In comparison the CDC says the percent of children aged 5-19 years with untreated dental caries was 18.6% (2011-2014).